China says talks to include Paxlovid in its health insurance drug list fail | Health

 China will not include Pfizer Inc's Paxlovid in an update to its list of medicines covered by basic medical insurance schemes as the U.S. firm quoted a high price for the COVID-19 drug, China's Healthcare Security Administration (NHSA) said on Sunday.

 The COVID-19 antiviral drug is currently covered by the country's broad healthcare insurance scheme under temporary measures the regulator introduced in March last year as outbreaks rose.
-But authorities held talks with Pfizer in recent days to decide whether to include it in the latest version of their list, which they update on an annual basis.
+But authorities held talks with Pfizer in recent days to decide whether to include it in the latest version of their list, which they update annually.

 Inclusion on the list means a drug is accessible via state insurance schemes, which will boost volumes but comes with the condition that manufacturers lower prices.
 Past rounds have seen drugmakers cut prices by as much as 62% after negotiations with officials.
-Pfizer did not immediately respond to a request for comment.
+"We will continue to collaborate with the Chinese government and all relevant stakeholders to secure an adequate supply of Paxlovid in China.
+We remain committed to fulfilling the COVID-19 treatment needs of Chinese patients," Pfizer said in a statement, without elaborating.

 Three years into the pandemic, China began pivoting away from its signature "zero COVID" policy last month after historic protests against the economically-damaging curbs that had been championed by President Xi Jinping.
 The sudden loosening of restrictions has fueled a giant wave of infections and prompted many to turn to underground channels to procure remedies such as Paxlovid, which a clinical trial has found to have reduced hospitalisations in high-risk patients by around 90%.